What is Circular Fashion? How to Sustainably Close the Loop

 When we view fabrics from a circularity standpoint, some key characteristics are:

-• Quality: Poor-quality materials are unfortunately most likely to quickly become waste
+• Quality: Poor-quality materials quickly become waste

 • “Waste” Recovery/Reuse: Can materials that might otherwise end up as trash be rescued and further utilized?